saleor/saleor-docs/docs/advanced/stock.md

 Each product variant has a stock keeping unit (SKU).

-Each variant holds information about:
+Each variant contains information about:
-* quantity at hand
+* quantity in stock
-* quantity allocated for already placed orders
+* quantity allocated for already-placed orders
 * quantity available

 > **Example**